 Thank you again for thinking of me when the opportunity to work for the USDA came your way last year.
 It is an experience I won’t soon forget, and will enjoy applying the skills I learned there to work places in the future.

-– Lucy Smith, Keene Resident, and Keene State Student
+– Lucy Smith, Keene Resident, Keene State College Student

 Carley Wainwright, HR Intern at The Richard’s Group

 “The learning experience that I received from this internship is immeasurable.
 I have worked for a handful of years, in a variety of departments and environments, but none could compare to the level of education and real-life practice that I had received from The Richards Group.
 As mentioned before, I carried no experience under my belt as I walked through those doors.
 Yet by the time I had walked out for the final time, I had gained more than just HR experience.
 I had learned confidence, I strengthened my communication skills, and I learned to manage the stress of other employees to make them feel at ease and comfortable.
 In conclusion, this internship offered me a “crash course” in all things HR.
 I had been trained to recruit, perform onboarding, handle a complaint, enroll employees with benefits, how to offer COBRA, and I had even learned how to organize an entire event on my own for 145 attendees.
 It’s easy to list all the things I’ve done at The Richards Group, but it’s nearly impossible to truly explain how much I took away from this opportunity.
 I am forever grateful to have been given the chance to prove my abilities and assist such a great company.